tobyash86/WebGoat.NET/readme.md

 - Improved the site styles.
 - Improved redirecting to a recent page after login.
 - Included exception data on error pages.
-- Improved misspelling and formatting.
+- Improved spelling and formatting.
 - Improved the build process.
 - Fixed the 'Keep shopping' link.
 - Improved the error messages for required form fields.